maksdamir/gphotos-by-date-organizer/README.md

 This is a helper script used to combine multiple per-year sub-folders, from multiple Google Photos Takeout archives into a single per-year folder.

-In case you have multiple Google Photos Takeout archives, the files might be split across different folders, like this:
+In case you have multiple Google Photos Takeout archives, the media and metadata files might be split across different folders, like this:

 ```
 Takeout_combine/